Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The outsole of the CrossFit Grace is made of a durable, high abrasion rubber.
 It features a multidirectional tread pattern to ensure traction for various movements.

 There are flex grooves in the forefoot section of the sole.
 They are long, narrow depressions that serve to promote flexion of the foot.

-The shoe also employs the RopePro technology on the external midfoot section.
+Like most Reebok Crossfit trainers, the shoe employs the RopePro technology on the external midfoot section.
 It is a textured rubber that protects the shoe during rope climbing.